tigerfarm/arduino/Altair101/Processor/README.md

 The program is written in C, using the Arduino IDE, and is tested on an Arduino Nano microcontroller.
 The program is able to run 8080 machine code programs because I have programmed opcodes into the Processor program.

-## The Altair 101 Development Computer
+## The Altair 101 Development Machines

 The processor software runs on an Arduino Nano that is on the breadboard development computer.
 The processor program is written and compiled on my laptop.